Nitin-Sagar-B/PCI-data-story-of-Telangana/README.md

 # 📈 PCI Growth Analysis of Telangana (2015-2024)

 Welcome to the **PCI Growth Analysis of Telangana**! 🚀 This data storytelling project aims to uncover the fascinating journey of **Per Capita Income (PCI)** in Telangana over the past decade.
 Join me as we explore the significant factors, events, and trends that have shaped the economic landscape of this vibrant state! 🌟
+## Visit the web data story live: [Click here](https://nitin-sagar-b.github.io/PCI-data-story-of-Telangana/)
+### Note: Please avoid viewing from mobile screens as the website is still a progressive work in process, thanks!

 ## 🌐 Table of Contents